Jacob Zeilin: Career

 Zeilin was commissioned in the Marine Corps as a second lieutenant on October 1, 1831.
 After completing the preliminary training of a Marine officer in Washington, D.C., Zeilin's first tours of duty were ashore at the Marine Barracks, Philadelphia, and at Gosport, Virginia.
 He first went to sea on board the sloop of war Erie in March 1832, which was followed by a tour of duty at Charlestown (Boston), Massachusetts.
-In August 1834, he again joined the sloop Erie on a long and eventful voyage which lasted for more than three years.
+In August 1834, he again joined the sloop Erie for a voyage that lasted over three years.
 He was promoted to first lieutenant on 12 September 1836.

 From September 1837 to April 1841, Zeilin again served at Charlestown, Massachusetts, and New York.
-In February 1842, he returned to sea duty, on board the USS Columbus, and during the cruise that followed spent several months on the Brazil station.
-Upon the conclusion of this tour of sea duty, and after again serving at important Marine Corps stations on the east coast of the United States from 1842 to 1845, he was transferred to duty aboard the frigate USS Congress of the U.S. Pacific Squadron.
+In February 1842, he returned to sea duty, on board the USS Columbus, and spent several months with the Brazil Squadron.
+After this tour of sea duty, he served at Marine Corps stations on the east coast from 1842 to 1845, and was transferred to duty aboard the frigate USS Congress of the U.S. Pacific Squadron.

 Mexican–American War

-During the Mexican–American War, Zeilin commanded the Marine Detachment embarked in Congress, which ship was attached to Commodore Robert F. Stockton's force.
-He took part in the conquest of California (1846–1847) and was brevetted to the rank of major (two grades above his rank at the time) for gallantry during the action at the San Gabriel River crossing on January 9, 1847.
-Later, he took part in the capture of Los Angeles and in the Battle of La Mesa.
+During the Mexican–American War, Zeilin commanded the Marine Detachment assigned to USS Congress, which was attached to Commodore Robert F. Stockton's force.
+He took part in the Conquest of California and fought in the conquest and occupation of Santa Barbara and San Pedro, as well as the Siege of Los Angeles and the Battle of La Mesa.
+In December 1846, he participated in the force that rescued troops under Stephen W. Kearny in the San Bernardo hills.
+He participated in the force led from San Diego by Stockton to decisively defeat the Californios at the Battle of Rio San Gabriel.
+He was brevetted to major (two grades above his rank at the time) on January 9, 1847, for his actions in that battle.

 On 28 January 1847, Zeilin was appointed Military Commandant of San Diego and served in that capacity until the completion of the conquest of California.
-He was promoted to the regular rank of captain on 14 September 1847.
-During the following few months, Zeilin, with the Marines of the Pacific Squadron, participated in the capture of important ports in lower California and the west coast of Mexico, and served as Fleet Marine Officer of the Pacific Squadron.
-In September 1847, he served with the forces that captured Guaymas and those that met the enemy at San Jose on the 30th.
-For the remainder of the war, Mazatlán was his center of activity, and he fought in several skirmishes with the Mexicans in that area.
+He was promoted to the regular rank of captain on 14 September 1847 and served as Fleet Marine Officer of the Pacific Squadron.
+In September 1847, he served during the bombardment of Guaymas and the Battle of San José del Cabo.
+He fought in several skirmishes with Mexican troops in the Mazatlán area.